scriptsandthings/Jamf_things/Documentation/Virtual Machines/ReadMe.md

 ### Info on managing Linux, Windows, and macOS VMs running on macOS hosts.

-## Configuring a DEP capable VM snapshot with VMware Fusion and Parallels Desktop on an Intel Mac.
+## Configuring a DEP capable VM snapshot with VMware Fusion and Parallels Desktop
+### These guids only work on an Intel Mac at this time.

 [Guide for VMware Fusion](https://www.rderewianko.com/how-to-create-a-vm-thatll-work-with-dep-on-vmware-fusion/)